mrgloom/kaggle-dogs-vs-cats-caffe/README.md

 https://github.com/KaimingHe/deep-residual-networks/issues/6
 ~~~

-2. finetuning is folder with models that were finetuned from models trained on ImageNet.
+2.finetuning is folder with models that were finetuned from models trained on ImageNet.

 Name| Acc. test | Acc. val. | Train time | Forward pass time | On disk model size | Year | Paper
 ------------------ | --- | --- | --- | --- | --- | --- | ---